3ds Max | 2025 Features | Autodesk

 Realistic fluids

-Create realistic behaviours and replicate gravity and collision effects for liquids like water, oil and lava.
+Create realistic behaviors and replicate gravity and collision effects for liquids like water, oil, and lava.

 ENHANCED